Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college basketball, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL's Week 9 slate concludes with a 'Monday Night Football' matchup between Jacoby Brissett and the Arizona Cardinals vs. Dak Prescott and the Dallas Cowboys.
+The NFL's Week 10 slate kicks off with a 'Thursday Night Football' matchup between Geno Smith and the Las Vegas Raiders and Bo Nix and the Denver Broncos.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Monday's sports schedule also includes the start of the college basketball season, NBA and NHL games to consider on the best DFS apps.
+Tuesday's sports schedule also includes more college basketball season openers, NBA and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.